grill-lab/TaskMAD/gcp_deployment/README.md

 ### Step 6 - deleting resources

-When you're finished with a deployment you can run `./deploy_gcp.sh cleanup` to delete all the GCP resources created by the script.
-Note that this may need run more than once to ensure everything is deleted, e.g. it will fail to delete a persistent disk if that disk is still attached to a cluster that is in the process of being deleted but hasn't finished yet.
+When you're finished with a deployment you can run `./deploy_gcp.sh cleanup` to delete all the GCP resources created by the script. **Note that this may need run more than once to ensure everything is deleted**, e.g. it will fail to delete a persistent disk if that disk is still attached to a cluster that is in the process of being deleted but hasn't finished yet.
+Similarly SSL certificates are tied to cluster load balancers and can't be deleted while those still exist.

 It is recommended to manually check your [Cloud Console](https://console.cloud.google.com/) for any remaining resources to avoid extra billing charges.

 ## Deploying manually